Sunday, July 31, 2005

 O’Conner Retires

 While the subject of judicial perversion is still bouncing around the old virtual blog container---Sandra Day O’Conner stepped down from the U.S. Supreme Court recently.
+Conservative commentator Ann Coulter has a number of salient observations about the departing Justice this week.

 It’s safe to say, in any case, that if O’Conner and the members of the “Court”, as we Americans sometimes call it, can still use words like “Constitutional” and “legitimacy” without incandescing with shame, they’ll be the last to know.